EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/dr-malchi-i-presume.md

 The dimensional rift that briefly flung the adventurers into a strange dimension was  caused by both [[amalchi]] and Dr. Amalchi on Earth, 1994.
 This same rift brought Dr. Malchi and the the corpse of the female with the Bhreia nametag into this world.

 Ever since arriving, [[anton]] has been trying to find a way back to Earth.
 He's extremely uncomfortable here and doesn't want to stay.
 He's been stealing supplies from the [[survivors-camp]], such as food, weapons, and other various items to survive and perform his experiments.
+The machine he's building is also very loud and wakes people up who are trying to sleep.

 [[weslan]] tasks the adventurers with making him stop doing so.